The First Printed Map of Kent, Sussex, Surrey and Middlesex, drawn from Christopher Saxton's 16th Century Survey of England.

 Fine example of Christopher Saxton's map of Kent, Sussex, Surrey and Middlesex, dated 1575, the 17th year of the Reign of Queen Elizabeth I. The present example is state 2 of the map, which is the state of the map that appeared in Saxton's atlas and includes the following changes from the proof state of 1575:

 - Pestis Patriae Pigricies added above the Seckford Coat of Arms.

-- Christopherus Saxton description added at bottom right.
+- Christopherus Saxton description has been added at bottom right.